 Reasonable cooperation with other commercial agents includes:

-1. Assisting in making appointments to show the seller's property to their buyers.
+1) Making appointments for cooperating agents to show the seller's property to buyers.

-3. Provide insight into the seller's willingness to consider holding part of the purchase price in the form of either a first or second mortgage, the seller's preferences concerning a closing date, and other things that can help to eliminate wasting time dealing with undesirable and unwanted issues.
+4) Provide information about the seller's willingness to holding part of the purchase price as either a first or second mortgage, the seller's preferences concerning a closing date, and other things that can help eliminate wasting time dealing with stress-point issues during formal negotiations.

-Consequently, the lack of cooperation by the listing agent with other commercial real estate agents is one of the top reasons that significantly reduces the probability of consummating a sale of that property.
+Consequently, the lack of cooperation by the listing agent toward other agents is one of the top reasons that significantly reduces the probability of selling a property.

-As you can imagine, among all the reasons why a parcel of commercial real estate doesn't sell is the same number one reason why any parcel of real estate doesn't get sold, which is because its offering price.
+Among all the reasons why a commercial property doesn't sell is the direct result of its offering price.
 An asking price is too high serious prospective buyers won't consider it because they have the opinion the seller isn't serious about selling.

-In today's commercial real estate business there is a large and growing number of new and "cross-over" agents (a cross-over agent being a residential real estate agent trying to break into the commercial real estate business sector with no professional education or experience).
+In today's commercial real estate business, there is a large and growing number of inexperienced new agents and "cross-over" agents (a cross-over agent is a residential real estate agent who's trying to break into the commercial real estate business sector with no professional education or experience).

-In both cases, neither of these types of agents has the requisite knowledge and market experience necessary to form a reasonably well-supported opinion of the value of a commercial property.
+Neither of these inexperienced agents has the requisite education, knowledge, and market experience to form a reasonable, well-supported opinion of commercial property's value.

-Contact us for a complimentary and confidential conversation to learn how we can help you get your commercial property sold for the best price and terms.
+Contact me for a complimentary and confidential conversation to learn how I can help you get your commercial property sold for the best price and terms.